 Biocentro Guembe, Santa Cruz.
 Source: Biocentro Guembe.

 A great way to get to know more about Santa Cruz´ history is to take a city tour by bus.
-The bus leaves twice a day, at 09.00 AM and at 14.30 PM.
-The tour takes approximately 3 hours.
-Tours can be booked in our office.
+The tour takes approximately 3 hours. contact us for more information.

 Plaza 24 de Septiembre